jallanxjallan/onemanairforce/adaptation/stories/julia_meets_regina.md

 date: 15 November 1988
 status: draft
 title: Julia Meets Regina
 ---

-Julia reads a notice about an upcoming exhibition by an amateur watercolorist named Regina.
-Her bio mentions Emeria as one of her influences.
-At the exhibition, Julia learns that Regina had been Emeria's pembantu, and so arranges an interview.
+Julia reads a review of an exhibition conducted in Jakarta some years before by an amateur watercolorist named Regina Artista Maya.
+The review notes that Emeria had been a major influence.
+Julia contacts the exhibition venue, acquires Regina's contact information, and arranges a meeting.